Jessica Lanan

 Email me at hello@jessicalanan.com for information about event availability and fees.
 Your local bookstore can help handle book orders and sales.
 (I recommend Tattered Cover, Second Star to the Right and Boulder Bookstore to name a few local options.)
 For in-person events, I bring my presentation either as a PowerPoint file on a flash drive or Google Slides presentation available online.
 I’ll need a computer, projector, and screen, and a microphone for large spaces.
 Speakers for sound are helpful but not essential.

-The program can be tailored to fit your group's interests and curriculum.
-Here are just a few ideas:
+These programs can be adjusted to fit your group's interests and curriculum.

 • Wordless Storytelling.
 (The Fisherman and the Whale) How do you tell a story without any words?
 Your students can help tell the story themselves--and explore all different types of storytelling.